kgeorgiy5/techAssignmentSynergyWay/README.md

 ```
 parseCompanyKey: (key:string) => string;
 ```
-Function that parses JSON keys to use them as the labels in InfoField component
+Function that parses JSON keys to use them as labels in the InfoField component.